 Librarian for Romance Language Collections

 Stephan Astourian, Associate Adjunct Professor, Department of History, Emilie Bergmann, Professor, Department of Spanish & Portuguese, Jaeyong Chang, Librarian for the Korean Collections, C.V.
-Starr East Asian Library, Yael Chaver, Lecturer in Yiddish, Department of German, Adam Clemons, African & African American Studies Librarian, Emily Cole, Postdoctoral Scholar, The Center for the Tebtunis Papyri, The Bancroft Library, Yusmarni Djalius, PhD Student, Department of South & Southeast Asian Studies, Myrna Douzjian, Lecturer, Department of Slavic Languages and Literatures, Natalia Estrada, Reference & Collections Assistant, Social Sciences Division, Fedora Gertzman, Arts & Humanities Division, Ruth Haber, Judaica Specialist, Mohamed Hamed, Middle Eastern & Near Eastern Studies Librarian, John L. Hayes, Lecturer, Department of Near Eastern Studies, Jianye He, Librarian for Chinese Collections, C.V.
+Starr East Asian Library, Yael Chaver, Lecturer in Yiddish, Department of German, Adam Clemons, African & African American Studies Librarian, Emily Cole, Postdoctoral Scholar, The Center for the Tebtunis Papyri, The Bancroft Library, Yusmarni Djalius, PhD Student, Department of South & Southeast Asian Studies, Myrna Douzjian, Lecturer, Department of Slavic Languages and Literatures, Natalia Estrada, Reference & Collections Assistant, Social Sciences Division, Frank Ferko, Music Metadata Librarian, Jean Hargrove Music Library, Taylor Follett, Undergraduate, Department of English, Fedora Gertzman, Arts & Humanities Division, Ruth Haber, Judaica Specialist, Mohamed Hamed, Middle Eastern & Near Eastern Studies Librarian, John L. Hayes, Lecturer, Department of Near Eastern Studies, Jianye He, Librarian for Chinese Collections, C.V.
 Starr East Asian Library, Arthit Jiamrattanyoo, PhD Student, Department of History, University of Washington, Rick Kern, Director, Berkeley Language Center, Jesse Loesberg, Web Designer, Library Communications, Adnan Malik, Curator and Cataloger for the South Asia Collection, South/Southeast Asia Library, Toshie Marra, Librarian for the Japanese Collection, C.V.
-Starr East Asian Library, Raphael Magarik, PhD Student, Department of English, Nasser Meerkhan, Assistant Professor, Department of Spanish & Portuguese, Steve Mendoza, Selector for Dutch, Curatorial Assistant & Reference Specialist, Jennifer Nelson, Reference Librarian, The Robbins Collection, UC Berkeley School of Law, Jeremy Ott, Classics & Germanic Studies Librarian, Gabrielle Pascua, Undergraduate, Department of History, Liladhar Pendse, Librarian for East European and Eurasian Studies & Librarian for Latin American Studies, Stacy Reardon, Literatures and Digital Humanities Librarian, Ana-Belén Redondo-Campillos, Lecturer, Department of Spanish & Portuguese, Brenda Rosado, PhD Student, Department of Italian Studies, Deborah Rudolph, Curator, C.V.
-Starr East Asian Library, Virginia Shih, Curator for the Southeast Asia Collection, South/Southeast Asia Library, Shahrzad Shirvani, PhD Student, Architecture, College of Environmental Design, Troy Smith, PhD Student, Department of Scandinavian, Hanh Tran, Lecturer, Department of South & Southeast Asian Studies, Susan Xue, Head, Information and Public Services & Electronic Resources Librarian, C.V.
+Starr East Asian Library, Raphael Magarik, PhD Student, Department of English, Nasser Meerkhan, Assistant Professor, Departments of Near Eastern Studies and Spanish & Portuguese, Steve Mendoza, Selector for Dutch, Curatorial Assistant & Reference Specialist, Jennifer Nelson, Reference Librarian, The Robbins Collection, UC Berkeley School of Law, Jeremy Ott, Classics & Germanic Studies Librarian, Gabrielle Pascua, Undergraduate, Department of History, Liladhar Pendse, Librarian for East European and Eurasian Studies & Librarian for Latin American Studies, Stacy Reardon, Literatures and Digital Humanities Librarian, Ana-Belén Redondo-Campillos, Lecturer, Department of Spanish & Portuguese, Brenda Rosado, PhD Student, Department of Italian Studies, Deborah Rudolph, Curator, C.V.
+Starr East Asian Library, Virginia Shih, Curator for the Southeast Asia Collection, South/Southeast Asia Library, Shahrzad Shirvani, PhD Student, Architecture, College of Environmental Design, Frank Smith, Lecturer, Department of South & Southeast Asian Studies, Troy Smith, PhD Student, Department of Scandinavian, Hanh Tran, Lecturer, Department of South & Southeast Asian Studies, Susan Xue, Head, Information and Public Services & Electronic Resources Librarian, C.V.
 Starr East Asian Library, Lisa Weber, Project Manager, Library IT, Kenneth Wong, Lecturer, Department of South & Southeast Asian Studies, Jonathan Zwicker, Associate Professor, Department of East Asian Languages & Cultures.